-VCCINT, VCCAUX, VBRAM, VCCPINT, VCCPAUX and VCCDDRO Limits
+VCCINT, VCCAUX, and VBRAM Limits

 Both upper and lower alarm thresholds can be specified for the on-chip power supplies.
 If the measured value moves outside these limits the alarm logic output goes active.
 The alarm output is reset when a measurement inside these limits is generated.
 The default limits in the GUI represent \pm 5% on the nominal supply value.
-VCCPINT, VCCPAUX and VCCDDRO alarms are only available for Zynq devices.